 The Final Program is OUT!
 Check it out in attachment to this page

 Since 2010, ECLAN has organised PhD seminars in different universities across the EU.
-So far, PhD seminars have taken place at the ULB (2010), the University of Luxembourg (2011), the University of Bayonne (2013), the Queen Mary University (2014) and recently at the University of Copenhaguen (2015).
+So far, PhD seminars have taken place at the Université Libre de Bruxelles (2010), the University of Luxembourg (2011), the University of Bayonne (2013), the Queen Mary University (2014), the University of Copenhaguen (2015), the University of Vienna (2016), the University of Basel (2017), at the University of Luxembourg (2019), and lastly at the University of Vilnius (2022).

 Irene Wieczorek , PhD researcher, describes her experience of the PhD Seminar :

 Participating to the ECLAN PhD seminars has meant to me much more than simply presenting my research and getting useful feedbacks.
 I felt I was progressively becoming part of a scientific community, of young and senior researchers sharing the same interest and passion for European Criminal Law.
 I created personal bonds and true friendships, which have stayed with me through out all my PhD, and have enriched me personally and intellectually.
 The debates did not stop at the presentations during the day, but continued throughout dinners and sightseeing moments.
 Every time it felt like a 2 days of non-stop intellectual interactions, which all the time resulted in true advancement for my research.
 I would recommend to anyone working in this field to join the ECLAN PhD seminar, as it is really a unique opportunity.